-Annette Liesegang and her thesis students are mainly dealing with problems related to bone and cartilage physiology and the clinical impact of nutrition in this field.
+Annette Liesegang and her thesis students are mainly dealing with problems related to bone and cartilage physiology as well as obesity and the clinical impact of nutrition in this field.

 Annette Liesegang has great experience in the field of bone, cartilage and mineral research.

 She has extensively investigated the course of different bone markers, bone mineral density and content in different species especially during gestation and lactation.
 There, she has studied the various influences on the interactions between bone resorption and formation.
 In her basic research she has focused on the importance of physiological and nutritional influences on bone resorption and formation especially in clinical situations.
 In this context, she measured various bone markers for bone resorption and bone formation as well as bone mineral density with quantitative peripheral computed tomography.
 This CT is owned by the institute.
 She is also an expert in many species (ruminant, dog, reptile, pig, birds) and has been invited to the NADC laboratory in Ames to do work on bone metabolism in cows with hypocalcemia.

 Recently, the work is also focused on calcium absorption in the intestines, where immunohistochemical methods as well as western blot have been developed.
 In this area she has completed and published several research projects.